lmuntaner/tech-introduction-product-people/docs/networking/project.md

 # Project

-In this module there is a game to be solved.
+This module's project is a game.
 I hope you enjoy it.

-The game is a server API that exposes a couple of endpoints to interact with it.
+The game is an API server that exposes a couple of endpoints to interact with.

 You will need to send requests and read the responses to play.